As a leader, there are things you do every day.

 Your kids aren’t going to remember your intentions.
-Neither will your spouse or your church.
+Neither will your spouse nor your church.
 The people who count on you only ever see your actions.

-Which likely means no one’s going to stand next to your casket or urn and say “He wished he was nicer” or “He had always hoped to be more strategic” or “She really wanted to overcome her fear”.
+This likely means no one’s going to stand next to your casket or urn and say, “He wished he was nicer” or “He had always hoped to be more strategic” or “She really wanted to overcome her fear.”